Tennessee State Route 57: McNairy County

 SR 57 enters McNairy County and passes north of Big Hill Pond State Park.
 SR 57 passes through Ramer, where it is the northern terminus of SR 234.
 It also crosses over the West Tennessee Railroad (also owned by Norfolk Southern Railway).
 SR 57 continues east and crosses US 45 near the town of Eastview. after crossing US 45, SR 57 goes north of the town of Michie and intersects with SR 224.
 East of Michie, the road junctions with SR 22, which is the most direct route to Shiloh National Military Park.

 Hardin County

 SR 57 passes into Hardin County and intersects with SR 142 west of the town of Counce.
 When SR 57 enters the town of Counce, it crosses a railroad spur of the Kansas City Southern Railway.
 East of the town, the road intersects with SR 128 in Pickwick Village.
 SR 128 goes north over Pickwick Dam, and SR 57 turns right and heads south toward Pickwick Landing State Park.
-SR 57 continues south along Pickwick Lake for approximately 5 mi until it crosses into Mississippi and becomes Mississippi Highway 25.
+SR 57 continues south along Pickwick Lake for approximately 5 mi until it crosses into Mississippi and becomes Mississippi Highway 25 (MS 25).